 If you are paying for checked luggage, take advantage of the space allotted.
 The dimensions do not add to the cost.
 That is as long as the case remains within the standard size allocation (usually 62" — W+H+D).
 Oversize charges are significant — for each flight.

 Weight is an issue when flying, and exceeding 50 lbs with checked luggage weight comes with significant additional cost — to every flight.
-While larger cases provided more carrying capacity, they also weigh more.
+While larger cases provide more carrying capacity, they also weigh more.
 Pelican Protector series cases take a significant chunk out of the standard weight allocation.

 Dealing with the size of a case nearing the standard checked luggage size limits can be an issue before and after the flight.
 Some of my hotel rooms are rather cramped, and another huge case takes a bite out of that space.
 Also, getting an additional large case in a car or even an SUV can be an issue when traveling with a family.